-You have selected one of the finest marine accessories available.
+You have selected one of the finest marine power packages available.
 It incorporates numerous design features to ensure operating ease and durability.
 With proper care and maintenance, you will enjoy using this product for many boating seasons.
 To ensure maximum performance and carefree use, we ask that you thoroughly read this manual.

-This manual contains specific instructions for using and maintaining your product.
-Keep this manual with the product for reference whenever you are on the water.
+The Operation and Maintenance Manual contains specific instructions for using and maintaining your product.
+Keep this manual with the product for ready reference whenever you are on the water.

 Thank you for purchasing one of our products.
 We sincerely hope your boating will be pleasant.

 Mercury Marine, Fond du Lac, Wisconsin, U.S.A.